 1. Retail Clients

-2. Professional Clients
+Professional Clients or Eligible Counterparties.

 These are the clients who possess the experience knowledge and expertise to make their own investment decisions and properly assess the risks they incur.